-Call Me Córdoba is a Brooklyn-based singer-songwriter blending the contemporary traditions of Gregory Alan Isakov, May Erlewine, Andrew Hozier-Byrne, and Norah Jones.
-Classical influences include Elton John, James Taylor, Paul Simon, and Bob Dylan.
+Call Me Córdoba is a Brooklyn-based singer-songwriter blending the contemporary traditions of Heather Maloney, Gregory Alan Isakov, Andrew Hozier-Byrne, and Norah Jones.
+Classic influences include Elton John, James Taylor, Paul Simon, and Bob Dylan.
 He is currently playing shows in New York City, as he finalizes the arrangements for his first studio EP previews of which are available under "Reforma.”

 In 2018 Call Me Córdoba released a live, informal, and home-recorded debut EP, Lost and Found.
 Acclaimed Americana musician Tim Eriksen (Cold Mountain, 2003) has said this about Call Me Córdoba's lo-fi first release: